CBD and THC are two prominent terms that appear on recreational or medical cannabis products but not everyone knows what they are.

 However, sometimes THC’s side-effects are quite unwelcome.
 For example, it causes red eyes that are quite apparent, while it may increase dryness in the mouth and can even exasperate anxiety and paranoia.
 The latter two issues often depend on the individual, with those that have suffered from anxiety often finding it’s made worst when smoking weed with high amounts of THC.

 Conversely, CBD has very little in the way of negative side effects.
-Because it’s non-psychoactive, you won’t ever feel high any the effects it brings, meaning no paranoia, fatigue, or dry mouth.
+Because it’s non-psychoactive, you won’t ever feel high from the effects it brings, meaning no paranoia, fatigue, or dry mouth.
 In fact, CBD is proven to reduce anxiety!

 It also provides a range of natural benefits when consumed.
 THC does this too, but there are some differences in the type of benefits produced by each.